-MATH 266 CALCULUS WITH ANALYTIC GEOMETRY II (5) UC/CSU Lecture: 5 hours
+MATH 266 CALCULUS WITH ANALYTIC GEOMETRY II (5) UC/CSU

 This is the second course in the Calculus sequence.
 Topics include: application of the definite integral to geometry, science and engineering; techniques of integral evaluation; introduction to differential equations; sequences and infinite series; parametric and polar curves; conic sections.